mr-wellick/react-d3-ggplot/README.md

 import { Component }   from "react";
 import { Points }      from "react-d3-ggplot";
 import { FACETS }      from "react-d3-ggplot"; // not available. under development.
-import { GEOM_POINTS } from "react-d3-ggplot"; // not available. under development.

 // we'll use nest, a cool helper from D3.js.
 // and also import data mpg for testing